-7.1 Emergency preparedness and response
+7.1 Emergency Preparedness and Response

-As a publicly owned utility, SMUD has planning, communication and coordination obligations pursuant to the California OES Standardized Emergency Management System (SEMS) Regulations, adopted in accordance with Government Code section 8607.
-The SEMS Regulations specify roles, responsibilities and structures of communications at five different levels: field response, local government, operational area, regional and state (see figure 7).
-Pursuant to this structure, SMUD regularly coordinates and communicates with the relevant safety agencies as well as other relevant local and state agencies, as a peer partner.
+As a publicly owned utility, SMUD has planning, communication and coordination obligations pursuant to the California Standardized Emergency Management System (SEMS) Regulations, adopted in accordance with Government Code section 8607.
+The SEMS Regulations specify roles, responsibilities and structures of communications at five different levels: field response, local government, operational area, regional and state.
+SMUD has adopted SEMS and other local, state and federal emergency management doctrine into its comprehensive Emergency Operations Plan (EOP).
+The EOP identifies wildfire as a major risk in accordance with this Wildfire Mitigation Plan.
+Pursuant to this structure, SMUD regularly coordinates and communicates with the relevant safety agencies as well as other relevant local and state agencies, as a peer partners.

-SMUD interacts with our emergency response agencies on a peer-to-peer relationship as SMUD's version of OES.
-As part of our response to a storm, fire, rotating outage, black start events, etc., we collaborate with the local OES and provide an agency representative (liaison) to the county (and/or city) Emergency Operations Centers (EOC) to ensure good communication and coordination.
-Our two primary coordination points are Sacramento County OES and El Dorado County Sheriff's Office OES (for the UARP region).
-Additionally, SMUD maintains good relationships with Yolo (gas pipeline), Placer County OES (service territory and UARP), Solano (wind farm) and Yuba (Camp Far West) counties.
+SMUD interacts with emergency response agencies on a peer-to-peer relationship.
+As part of SMUD's response to a storm, fire, rotating outage, black start events, etc., SMUD collaborates with the local Office of Emergency Services (OES) and provides an agency representative (liaison) to the county (and/or city) Emergency Operations Centers (EOC) to ensure appropriate communication and coordination.
+Our two primary coordination points for wildfire-related coordination are Sacramento County OES and El Dorado County Sheriff's Office OES (for the UARP region).
+Additionally, SMUD maintains good relationships with Yolo (gas pipeline), Placer (service territory and UARP), Solano (Wind Farm) and Yuba (Camp Far West) Counties.